ErikLillehagen/stampen-code-test/README.md

 ## Tips

+* Simplicity and readability are at the core of good code.
+Keep your solutions as straight forward and readable as possible.
+* We won't judge you based on how you did something, but based on **WHY** you chose to do it that way.
+* You are free to modify the existing components and codebase at will (we will be asking why).
+* Don't rush.
+We rather see 2 well implemented features than 4 bad ones.
+* Even if you feel like your results are bad, submit the code and let's discuss it.
+We'd love to learn about your thought process about where the shortcommings happened and why.

 Keep an eye on network calls.
 We want to do as few of these as possible.
 If you have any questions regarding the task, contact andreas.casen@stampen.com.